 - 2 oz beeswax

 - some oz rinsed, dried, and squashed raisins

 - 1 – 3 loth alkanet root (1 loth = 14.6 – 17.6 g)

 - 1 spoon orange flower water

-Melt the butter and wax, add the raisins and alkanna.
-Simmer for 10 minutes, strain through linen cloth, stir till cold, and add the orange flower water.
+Melt butter and wax, add raisins and alkanna.
+Simmer for 10 minutes, strain through linen cloth, stir till cold and add orange flower water.

 Scarlet Lip Salve (The Toilette Of Health, Beauty, And Fashion, 1832)